JetBrains/Qodana/topics/pricing.md

 licenses will expire, which means users will have to switch to a trial license.

 A trial license is a time-limited version of either the Ultimate or the Ultimate Plus license.
-Each trial license duration is limited to 60 days, after which such license is no longer valid and cannot be used further.
+Each trial license duration is limited to 60 days, after which this type of license is no longer valid and cannot be used further.
 To continue using %product%, you’ll have to buy a full version of your license.

 ### What are %product% linters and Qodana Cloud designed for?